-~ the “art of aging gracefully” is 30% genes and 70% lifestyle.
+~ Discover secrets to live longer and age slower.
+The “art of aging gracefully” is 30% genes and 70% lifestyle.
 How will you choose to live?

 ~What is “Anti-Aging” Therapy?

 Modern theories of aging are generally looked at in two theoretical ways; the damage theories and programmed theories.
 The Damage Theories primarily looks at the damage that our cells incur over time.
 This looks at Extrinsic aging which is the aging process compounded by externally caused factors.
 The Programmed Theories are primarily concerned with the genetics of how long and how efficient our cells can maintain optimum health.
 This looks at Intrinsic aging which is aging due to the rate of passing time.

 On this page, understand how we age Learn about free radicals, which cause oxidative stress, damaging cell membranes, causing inflammation.
 Learn more about sugar and inflammation.
 Discover the anti-aging supplements, what we call the major players and the anti-aging enemies.
 Take a look at the blood test panels for aging males and females.
 We offer Top 10 Secrets for graceful aging, the power behind natural skin care treatments, how to eat to stay young, how to work with vitamin therapy, secrets to exercise and anti-aging and the best treatments to enhance any healthcare regime!

 “Matrix Mud” Green Clay